Andresfgomez970/Machine-Learning-Course-from-Coursera/README.md

 # Getting started

 For the moment I will only upload the code and do a brief describtion of in each folder of the principal code made that week.
-I would summary the principal idea of each week code as follows:
+I would summary the principal idea of each week (nevertheless I didn't count the first week in which there wasn't any code assigmnet) code as follows:

 ## Week1
 Linear regression with one variable and severa variables using gradient descent and normal equation methods.